yehia67/documentation/dev-essentials/0.1/concepts/bundles-and-transactions.md

 The [minimum weight magnitude](../concepts/minimum-weight-magnitude.md) (MWM) is a variable that defines how much work is done during proof of work.
 When you send a transaction to a node, you must use the correct MWM for that node's network.
 Otherwise, your transaction won't be valid and all nodes will reject it.

+For example, the MWM on the Mainnet is 14, but the MWM on the Devnet is only 9.

 ## References among transactions and bundles

 Each transaction in a bundle, except the head, [references the proceeding one](../references/structure-of-a-bundle.md) through the `trunkTransaction` field.
 These connections allow nodes to reconstruct bundles in the Tangle and validate the contents of all its transactions.

-The other `branchTransaction` and `trunkTransaction` fields reference the tail transactions of two existing bundles in the Tangle that the node returned after tip selection.
+The other `branchTransaction` and `trunkTransaction` fields reference the tail transactions of two existing bundles in the Tangle.

 :::info:
 [Send a bundle of transactions](../how-to-guides/send-bundle.md) to see these references.